particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Tracker bare SoM 2025-05-27

+Added instructions for changes that must be made to Tracker Edge when using the [bare Tracker SoM](/firmware/tracker-edge/tracker-edge-firmware/#tracker-edge-with-bare-tracker-som).

 ### B504e ISED certification 2025-05-15

 [ISED (Canada) certification documents for the B504e](/hardware/certification/certification-documents/#ised-canada-b504e-b-series-som) are now available.